-In April 2011, the ERB voted to change its assumed rate of return on the pension fund's investments from 8.0 percent to 7.75 percent.
-As of June 30, 2014, the actuarial value of assets was \$10.7 billion and the unfunded accrued actuarial liability ("UAAL") was \$6.3 billion based on the

-7.75 percent assumed rate of return.
-Others changes were made to the ERB's actuarial assumptions in April 2011, the most significant of which included: changing the funding method to traditional individual entry age normal; revising post-retirement mortality to reflect slightly longer life expectancy; changing retirement rates at ages 65 and 69 and with 25 or more years of service; decreasing salary increases for members with 10 or more years of service; and decreasing membership growth assumptions.
+In April 2011, the ERB retirement board voted to change its assumed rate of return on the pension fund's investments from 8.0 percent to 7.75 percent.
+As of June 30, 2015, the actuarial value of assets was \$11.5 billion and the unfunded accrued actuarial liability ("UAAL") was \$6.5 billion.
+Other changes were made to the ERB's actuarial assumptions in April 2011, the most significant of which included: changing the funding method to traditional individual entry age normal; revising post-retirement mortality to reflect slightly longer life expectancy; changing retirement rates at ages 65 and 69 and with 25 or more years of service; decreasing salary increases for members with 10 or more years of service; and decreasing membership growth assumptions.
 The combined effect of the changes in actuarial assumptions, including to the assumed investment return rate, increased the UAAL by \$426.1 million at that time.
 In April 2013, the ERB made further changes to its assumptions regarding post-retirement, disabled, and active mortality rates, retirement rates, changes to its service-based termination table and decreases in wage inflation from 4.75 percent to 4.25 percent and in the payroll growth from 3.75 percent to 3.50 percent.
 These changes reduced the June 30, 2013 UAAL by \$81.5 million.
-The funded ratio on June 30, 2014 was 63.1 percent.
+Finally, in June 2015, the ERB voted to further lower the wage inflation assumption from 4.25 percent to 3.75 percent, to adopt a generational mortality projection to better reflect future longevity improvements, to remove its population growth assumption for projections and to make minor changes to several demographic assumptions.

-The change in the assumed rate of return was recommended by the ERB's outside actuaries and was made after consultations with the ERB's internal investment staff and its general investment consultant.
+The 2011 change in the assumed rate of return was recommended by the ERB's outside actuaries and was made after consultations with the ERB's internal investment staff and its general investment consultant.
 The ERB will continue to monitor both its investment returns and general market conditions and may again change its assumed rate of return as market conditions and experience warrant.

-As of June 30, 2014, the UAAL had an amortization period of 42.1 years based on the 7.75 percent assumed rate of return.
+As of June 30, 2015, the UAAL had an amortization period of 43.2 years.
 The amortization period, also referred to as the funding period, is a calculation based on actuarial models of the period required to amortize the UAAL, assuming ERB's experience exactly follows actuarial assumptions.
-The calculation is based on current contribution rates which are established by state statute and does not take into account the statutorily scheduled increases in those rates described below.
+The calculation is based on current contribution rates which are established by state statute.